Description

 Which means for our asset as example:

-• During the last 3 years, the maximum reduction from previous high is -7.7 days, which is larger, thus better than the value of -20.8 days from the benchmark.
+• During the last 3 years, the maximum drop from peak to valley is -7.7 days, which is higher, thus better than the value of -20.8 days from the benchmark.

 MaxDuration: